-Activity tab: Use the integrated Activity tab to review system activity or locate an earlier chat from a returning patron.
+Activity tab: Use the integrated Activity tab to review system activity or locate an earlier chat from a returning guest.
 Use the internal refresh arrows to load chats that arrived after webclient login time.
 Pop out a relevant chat and then return to the Chat tab, to conveniently consult an earlier transcript while carrying on with an active chat at the same time; the popped-out chat will be available as either a new tab or window depending on how your browser is configured.

 Contacts (Buddy List): You can directly IM your colleages from the Contacts list.
 Use Manage Contacts in the admin site to easily populate the Contacts list for all of your users.
 Users can also buddy anyone on an XMPP (Jabber) based service, such as Google Talk (firstname.lastname@example.org).